-President Trump: 'Shutdown Coming?'
+Schumer Says There's Still 'A Good Number Of Disagreements,' As Shutdown Looms

 Trump further complicated budget negotiations on Thursday with a series of tweets that suggested he opposed the House stopgap bill.
 The White House put out a statement later that he did support it, and the president ultimately helped win over reluctant House conservatives to vote for the bill.

 Most Americans would not feel the effects of a partial government shutdown.
-However, hundreds of thousands of federal workers would face furloughs, and national parks and museums would close to the public starting early next week.
+However, hundreds of thousands of federal workers would face furloughs.

+"The military would still go to work, they will not get paid.
+The border will still be patrolled, they will not get paid," said Mulvaney, the director of the Office of Management and Budget.
+"Folks will still be fighting the fires out West, they will not get paid.
+Parks will be open, people won't get paid."

 All national security and military personnel deemed "essential" would continue to report to work, but they wouldn't get paid.
 That includes active-duty U.S. troops, unless Congress passes separate legislation to make sure their paychecks go out.
 Lawmakers, however, face no such threat.
 Members of Congress continue to get paid in a government shutdown.

-Note: A previous version of this story incorrectly stated that Sen. Chris Van Hollen, D-Md., said Democrats would support a stopgap measure for three to five days to keep the government running.
-Van Hollen said they would support a stopgap measure of three to four days.